 There are a few luxury hotels located in or near Sibenik.
 Hotel Bellevue, currently the best accommodation option, was constructed on Riva in 2018.
 Other hotels worth mentioning are the Solaris and D-Resort Sibenik.

 Do you want to listen to the sea playing music?
 Doesn't that sound fascinating?
 You can experience it in Zadar.
-The sea organ, located at Zadar Riva, plays music produced by sea waves.
+The sea organ, located at Zadar Riva, plays music made by sea waves.
 You can notice many people enjoying the sounds produced by this unique instrument.

 There are more interesting things to see and visit in Zadar.
 Sacral objects from the Romanesque and Gothic periods have been preserved.
 Cathedral of St. Anastasia is a Romanesque masterpiece of art.
 Just a few meters away from the Cathedral, there is Church of St. Donat, another Romanesque sacral object.

 Dubrovnik is the most famous Croatian destination.
 The main attractions of Dubrovnik are the old city and city walls.
 Dubrovnik also features imposing history.
 It was not conquered for hundreds of years despite numerous enemies.
-It's unbelievable how such a small city could preserve its independence for such a long time.
+It's unbelievable how such a small city could preserve its independence for a long time.
 The main reasons for that were good diplomatic skills and amazing walls all around the city.

 Minimum visit to Dubrovnik would include taking a walk on the main city street - Stradun, and a tour of the city walls.

 Dubrovnik is today the destination of the world's elite.
-Recently, Christiano Ronaldo was noticed in Dubrovnik in April 2019.
+Recently, Christiano Ronaldo was noticed in the town.
 Another interesting fact is that a few Game of Thrones episodes was recorded in the town as well.